slarmoo/.github/profile/webServices/login/login.md

 So instead of storing the password directly, we want to cryptographically hash the password so that we never store the actual password.
 When we want to validate a password during login, we can hash the login password and compare it to our stored hash of the password.

 To hash our passwords we will use the `bcrypt` package.
-This creates a very secure one way hash of the password.
+This creates a very secure one-way hash of the password.
 If you are interested in understanding how [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) works, it is definitely worth the time.

 ```js
 const bcrypt = require('bcrypt');